Deliquescence/ChainReactionClone/README.txt

 Chain Reaction Clone!

+Jars under releases as well as in /dist

-Find semi-recent jars in /dist
+The ones in /dist might be weird though.